Can You Bring a Lighter On A Plane 2023? The TSA Rules

 Find the full list here.

-In general, the TSA does allow some types of lighters in both carry-on and checked baggage.
+In general, the TSA does allow small cigarette and disposable or Zippo lighters in both carry-on and checked baggage.

 Electronic powered lighters are not allowed in both carry-on and checked baggage.

-If you want to have a cigarette or a vape it is better to do it before you get to the airport or after you leave the airport as most airport areas do not allow smoking.
+If you want to have a cigarette or a vape it is better to do so before you get to the airport, find a designated smoking lounge or do it after leaving as most airport areas do not allow smoking.

 Happy travels